Prevent Complications with Peripheral Arterial Disease

-This Saturday, May 2nd, is Surprise Safety Day!
+This Saturday is Surprise Safety Day!
 This event will begin at 8:00am and take place at the Aquatic Center.
 You will be taught CPR skills, bike safety, and more.
-Not included will be how to take care of your feet when you have PAD.
+Not included will be how to take care of your feet when you have peripheral arterial disease.
 This is where we step in!
 PAD has many possible complications, including foot ulcers and limb ischaemia, so it’s important to keep your feet safe.

 - Critical limb ischaemia (CLI): This greatly reduces the amount of blood flow that your feet and legs receive.
 If you experience shiny skin, wounds that don’t heal, loss of muscle mass, cold limbs, or burning or pain in your legs that continues even while you are at rest, you may have CLI.
 It’s important to get treatment as quickly as possible.
 If you don’t, it could result in a necessary amputation.